JUCMNAV/TURNtoURN/README.md

 	* Make all "using" variables start with v, all argument variables with a, source object with s, target object with t
 * Refactor for increased consistency
 	* All if and else loops, including single line ones, should have braces
-	* Decide on a naming convention for source and target model elements.
-Either stick to s and t or have the names be descriptive.
 	* Need consistency with whether empty from / to items have () or not
-	* Decide if all conditionals should have an else loop that explicitly states the else case should not be entered in valid method calls
-		* Determine if error messages can be sent out by ATL in these cases
-	* Make all caps variable names into camel case (all caps was for refactoring purposes to make variable names easier to find)
 	* Make sure all select(n.name='') are consistent in (Turn2Urn remains)
 	* Files
 		* Update names of .turn input files in TURNTestInput to match with new xml file names
 		* Update names of files and test cases to be consistent with names of turn/urn items (e.g., Endpoint to EndPoint)
-		* Create a "test" folder to contain Input, Output, LaunchConfiguration, previousOutput (or find some other way to structures the directory better than its current more arbitrary state)
+		* Create a "test" folder to contain Input, Output, LaunchConfiguration, previousOutput (or find some other way to structure the directory better than its current more arbitrary state)
 		* Describe in this README how to use the launch configurations that have been added to the project
 	* TURN
 		* Check if it is acceptable to rename some TURN variables for more consistency in naming